 9 sustainable reasons for vertical farming

-Vertical farming Or also called 'closed multilayer cultivation in controlled conditions'.
+Vertical farming means closed multilayer cultivation in controlled conditions.
 A difficult description for a concept that is actually not that complicated.
 In a vertical farm, plants are grown in different layers one above the other, in an enclosed space.
 Light, humidity, temperature, water supply, soil composition: this is all decided according to the exact needs of the plants, At Colruyt Group, we have designed and built such a system, with sustainability in mind.
 It’s something we are very proud of.

 Sustainable, from seed to packaging

 What do you mean, do plants have an ecological footprint?
 Yes, they certainly do.
 You can calculate this by looking at the entire life span of that plant.
 For example, you add up all the water and fertilisers that the plant needs to grow.
 The same for light and the heat and even transport to the store.
 How long does the plant live?
 Is the packaging fully recyclable?
 This is called a life cycle assessment (LCA).
 We made that entire calculation for the basil plants from our vertical farm.
 Our ambition: to supply herbs in our shops that have a very small ecological footprint.

 The plants are given special doses of nutrients, depending on the growth stage.
 Exactly the amount they need to grow properly.
 And if a plant is does not absorb all the nutrients, we reuse them.
 The result: a saving of 50%.

 Here too: not too much, not too little.
 Each plant gets exactly the right amount of water.
 As a result, our vertical farm uses 90% less water than conventional cultivation.
 Furthermore, we only use (filtered) rain water.

 The vertical farm is close to our distribution centre.
 This saves transport kilometres.